tailscale/caddy-tailscale/README.md

       auth_key {env.TS_AUTH_KEY}
     }

-In order to use the environment variable, you'll need to actually build a caddy binary rather than just using `xcaddy run`.
+In order to use the environment variable form, you'll need to actually build a caddy binary rather than just using `xcaddy run`.
 To do that:

     xcaddy build --with github.com/tailscale/caddy=./
     TS_AUTH_KEY=ts-key-xxxxxxCNTRL-xxxxxx ./caddy run